holepunchto/pear-docs/howto/work-with-many-hypercores-using-corestore.md

 }
 ```

-In one terminal, open `multicore-writer-app` with `pear dev`.
+In one terminal, open `multicore-writer-app` with `pear run --dev .`.

 ```
 cd  multicore-writer-app
-pear dev
+pear run --dev .
 ```

 The `multicore-writer-app` will output the main core key.